 If you decide to purchase real estate for your IRA, it has to be for investment purposes.

-Thankfully, Rocket Dollar offers a variety of services to help you navigate these challenges, so investing in IRA real estate is easy.
+Thankfully, Rocket Dollar offers a variety of services to help you navigate these challenges, so investing in IRA real estate and other alternative investments is easy.

 Companies typically undergo their fastest growth phase before they go public.
 In the past, most retail investors couldn’t partake in these exclusive deals.

 However, Rocket Dollar allows you to buy shares of private companies with retirement accounts.